Projects - Git Cvs Sync

 you to see a pretty diffstat when the pull is done.
 To replicate that

-same diffstat, use git diff --stat master origin/master, replacing
+same diffstat, use git diff --stat master origin/master

 "master" and "origin/master" as appropriate to indicate the two